Warning! There have been changes to the course - please refer to the transition information

 - Required Degree Subjects (Core) 12 credit points.

 - Required Major Subjects (Major) 24 credit points.

 - General Elective Subjects (Options) 36 credit points.

 Murdoch’s degree structures combine all the required elements to make a student knowledgeable, experienced, confident and successful within a chosen career.
 Each level of an undergraduate degree requires 24 credit points, the equivalent of a year of full-time study.

 Choose your subjects

-- Complete 3 subjects (9 credit points) of Level 1 General Electives from any OUA subjects
+- Complete at least 3 subjects (9 credit points) of Level 1 General Electives from any OUA subjects

 Select from any subjects offered by OUA, subject to individual subject prerequisites.
 Students who are considering a second major are advised to consider using General Elective points (from Murdoch offerings) to meet the requirements of a second major.